Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 layout: article-toc
 ---
 # Service Manager Forms
 Service Manager provides several default forms that are available to use when building an Intelligent Capture script.
-These forms can be made available to an intelligent capture script by adding a form node to your intelligent capture and selecting the form name from within the properties of the node.
+These forms can be made available to an Intelligent Capture script by adding a form node to your Intelligent Capture and selecting the form name from within the properties of the node.

 ## Before You Begin
 * Become familiar with the [Intelligent Capture designer](/servicemanager-config/customize/intelligent-capture-designer).